Is it too late to save the world?

 According to NASA, more than one-fifth of all humans live in regions that have already seen temperatures warming more than 1.5 degrees Celsius in at least one season.
-NASA has found that climate-related risks were found to be generally higher at lower latitudes and especially problematic for disadvantaged people and communities.
+NASA has found that climate-related risks were found to be especially problematic for disadvantaged people and communities.

 The Impact for Humans:

 At 1.5 degrees Celsius warming, NASA projects that climate-related risks to human health, livelihoods, food security, human security, water supply, and economic growth will all increase.

 Disadvantaged and vulnerable populations, some indigenous tribes, and communities with livelihoods based on agriculture or coastal resources will be at the highest risk.
 Some populations will see increased poverty.
 Limiting warming to 1.5 degrees Celsius could reduce the number of people susceptible to climate-related poverty risks by as much as several hundred million by 2050.

 - Heat-Related Illness and Mortality: Impacts will vary by region due to many factors such as the ability of populations to adjust to changes in their environment, vulnerability of populations, their human-made surroundings, and access to air conditioning.
 The elderly, children, women, those with chronic diseases, and people taking certain medications will be at highest risk.

 - Vector-Borne Diseases: More people will die from vector-borne diseases like malaria and dengue fever.

 - Food Security: Yields for crops such as maize, rice, wheat, and other cereal crops will be reduced.
 Rice and wheat will become less nutritious.
 Food availability will also be diminished.